medialab/minet/docs/cli.md

                                 Defaults to `encoding`.
   --error-column ERROR_COLUMN   Name of the CSV column containing a fetch error.
                                 Defaults to `fetch_error`.
+  -e, --eval                    Whether given scraper should be a simple
+                                expression to evaluate.
   -f, --format {csv,jsonl,ndjson}
                                 Output format.
 Defaults to `csv`.
   -g, --glob                    Will interpret given paths as glob patterns to